ocadotechnology/hexagonjs/readme.md

 HexagonJS Documentation
 =======================

-This project contains HexagonJS documentation site.
+This project contains the HexagonJS documentation site.

 Deploying
 ---------